Guidelines for Business Management Resumes

 5. Using Recruitment Agencies

 Contact at most two or three agencies who are specialists in your industry and have niched themselves around Business Management positions.
-You should be the focus of their recruiting efforts and a good agency will assist you by presenting your profile summary to potential clients, marketing your skills to hiring managers, and facilitate introductory meetings with potential employment companies.
+You should be the focus of their recruiting efforts and a good agency will assist you by presenting your profile summary to potential clients, marketing your skills to hiring managers, and facilitating introductory meetings with potential employment companies.

 Their level of engagement towards you should include in-depth telephonic talks, face-to-face or Skype interviews, and regular correspondence containing feedback regarding your application.
 Also, be aware of duplication of your resume, which puts your application in a bad light.